 Machine learning can effectively be leveraged to support NGOs, but it often requires sponsorship and organizational support to generate the resources needed for such data explorations.
 The fourth annual Teradata University Network (TUN) Data Challenge Competition provided this support, and focused on combating Multiple Sclerosis (MS).

-MS is a disease of the central nervous system that impacts over 2 million people worldwide and that causes diverse symptoms, ranging from numbness and memory loss to blindness and paralysis.
+MS is a disease of the central nervous system that impacts over two million people worldwide and that causes diverse symptoms, ranging from numbness and memory loss to blindness and paralysis.
 TUN teamed up with the National MS Society to help improve their fundraising efficiency so that they can support more research about MS. In this challenge, student teams were presented with identical copies of a dataset about NMSS’s Bike MS program, which organizes sponsored bike races.

 A student team from ESCP Europe won the People’s Choice Award for the TUN competition, after presenting at the Teradata conference in Las Vegas this past October.
 Anke Joubert, Chiao-Ann Tsai, Fahd Lemhaider, and Marie Tourdes are all students in the MSc Big Data and Business Analytics program at ESCP.